lukecav/awesome-wp-speed-up/README.md

 * [Static 404](https://wordpress.org/plugins/static-404/) -  Quickly output a 404 for static files that aren’t found, rather than loading the normal 404 page.
 * [WP Meteor](https://wordpress.org/plugins/wp-meteor/) -  Improves your page speed, even on top of your existing optimizations.
 * [Staatic](https://wordpress.org/plugins/staatic/) -  Staatic for WordPress allows you to generate a highly optimized static version of your WordPress site.
+* [Core Web Vitals & PageSpeed Booster](https://wordpress.org/plugins/core-web-vitals-pagespeed-booster/) -  Do you want to speed up your WordPress site?
+Fast loading pages improve user experience, increase your pageviews, and help with your WordPress SEO.

 ## WP-CLI Commands and Packages
 * [WP Orphans](https://github.com/liquidweb/wp-orphans) - Locate and remove orphaned media from the WordPress media library.